January 17, 2019

 They should also have extensive experience in computer science, engineering, or web design.
 Most technical writers start off as research assistants or technical specialists to gain industry experience.
 This experience is essential for the writer to understand complex technical products.
 In larger companies, it's a good idea to have a new technical writer start off shadowing a senior technical writer.
 This helps them ease into the company and fully grasp their duties before beginning.

 Technical writers can also gain certifications from companies such as the American Medical Writers Association and the Society for Technical Communication.
 These companies also offer education programs to help technical writers start their careers or fine-tune their skills as part of a life-long learning program.
+When posting an open position for a technical writer job, make sure to use clear job titles, job descriptions, and any required technical knowledge specific to your field.
+To hire the best technical writers, assess how many years of experience they have and any special certifications.

 Technical writers can work both in-house or in a freelance work environment.
 However, most technical writers work full-time in the office or near the office if they are on a remote work schedule.
 Proximity to the company office is important since technical writers often need to communicate with other employees or work directly with customers and products.